gao-hongnan/omniverse/omniverse/dsa/binary_search/875-koko-eating-bananas.md

 continue our search on the left side to find the minimum `k` that satisfies the condition.

-In the example you gave, we found that `k = 6` works, meaning Koko can eat all the bananas in `h = 8` hours if she eats at a speed of 6 bananas per hour.
+In the example we gave, we found that `k = 6` works, meaning Koko can eat all the bananas in `h = 8` hours if she eats at a speed of 6 bananas per hour.
 Therefore, all speeds `k' > 6` will also work.
 So we discard the right half of the search space (speeds `k' > 6`) and continue our search on the left half